 # On-prem command-line scripts

-On-prem command-line scripts connector allows you to run whitelisted command line scripts in your private network.
+On-prem command-line scripts connector allows you to run command line scripts in the allowlist in your private network.
 The command is executed by the on-prem agent.
-You can whitelist any command that can be run on the machine with the on-prem agent.
+You can allowlist any command that can be run on the machine with the on-prem agent.

 First, follow the instructions to setup an on-prem agent.

 Next, find the agent's